Foam Ball Snowman STEM for Preschoolers

-This simple snowman craft is easy to do with basic craft materials and lots of imagination.
+This snowman craft is fun to do indoors on a wintry day.
 Complete the foam ball snowman with fun accessories that make each snowman unique.
-This snowman craft is fun to do indoors on a wintry day.

 Privacy and Disclosure